mgorkove/openchat/README.md

     bot_id: This is the name of the bot.

-    text: Hey, What are you going to do?
+    text: This is the chat to talk to the bot.

     topic: This is the topic of the chat.